An Alignment-Agnostic Model for Chinese Text Error Correction: Conclusion

 \section{Conclusion}

-We proposed a new detect-correct model for Chinese text error correction tasks, which can handle both text-aligned and non-aligned situations, and can serve as a strong baseline even in cold start situations.
-Our model firstly locates the errors and identifies error types, and then corrects the sentence with a MLM.
+We proposed a new detect-correct model for Chinese text error correction.
+It can handle both text-aligned and non-aligned situations, and can serve as a good baseline even in cold start situations.
 Experimental results on three datasets show that our model performs better than existing methods.
-Furthermore, it is easy to reproduce and can achieve good results with a small amount of training data, which is the key for rapid application to the industry.
+Furthermore, it can be easily reproduced and achieve good results even with a small training data size, which is key to rapid application in the industry.